Scotland’s other national drink is bright orange and a foolproof hangover cure. Probably.

 To me, it is somewhat sweeter, but less sharp than Coke.
 It is also not quite as fizzy and is refreshing.
 Somehow it seems more appropriate to serve at room temperature, rather than ice cold—although I’m sure there are folks who’d disagree.
 Perhaps I feel that because I associate it with the mild, and often somewhat drizzly, Scottish weather, which means a cooling refreshment is often not needed.

-Irn-Bru was born in 1901 when steel workers rebuilding Glasgow Central Station were drinking too much beer to quench their thirst.
-So local soft drink-maker AG Barr developed a tonic-like drink, with caffeine and sugar, to help them get through the day.
+Irn-Bru was born around 1901 when steel workers rebuilding Glasgow Central Station were drinking too much beer to quench their thirst.
+So local soft drink-maker AG Barr developed a tonic-like drink to help them get through the day.

 Iron Brew, as it was known then, so became long associated getting Scots through tough times.
 This reputation was sealed in a highly-successful advertising campaign from the 1970s onwards which branded it as “Your other national drink—made in Scotland from girders” [steel beams], jokingly referring to its orange colour as “rust”.